 - Between the ages of 18 and 24 by October 1 of the year of application

 - Bachelor’s degree before commencing study at Oxford

 The criteria for Rhodes Scholars were established by the will of Cecil Rhodes, the founder of the scholarships, and by the various national Rhodes Trust Committees.

 - Academic excellence: While there is no GPA requirement, it is our experience that strong Rhodes applicants will have at least a 3.7 GPA.

 - Qualities of moral leadership and social purpose: These qualities are not easy to define, though in short, the candidate should exhibit outstanding potential outside the classroom as well as in it.

 - The candidate should demonstrate “physical vigor.”
 This originally referred to athletic ability, but is now commonly seen as a passion and energy to make an impact on the world.
 The emphasis put on this final category—as does the definition of what activities are “athletic”—varies somewhat from committee to committee.
 It should keep no one from applying.

 There is a danger that potentially strong candidates who do not consider themselves the “Rhodes type” will fail to apply for this very attractive scholarship.
 There is no “Rhodes type,” as the extraordinary variety of Princeton winners in recent years amply attests.

 Princeton University must endorse applicants for the Rhodes scholarship.
-This endorsement process involves the submission of supporting materials by the Princeton campus deadline:
+This endorsement process involves the submission of supporting materials to your Rhodes (U.S.) GPS Application 16-17 by the Princeton campus deadline:

 - Resume (two page maximum)